Demonstration of an Adversarial Attack Against a Multimodal Vision Language Model for Pathology Imaging: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-In the pursuit of advancing the interpretability, domain adaptation, and trustworthiness of medical artificial intelligence, our investigation into the vulnerabilities of the Pathology Language-Image Pretraining (PLIP) model through targeted PGD adversarial attacks reveals critical insights.
+In the pursuit of advancing the interpretability, domain adaptation, and trustworthiness of medical artificial intelligence, our investigation into the vulnerabilities of the PLIP model through targeted PGD adversarial attacks reveals critical insights.
 The 100\% success rate in inducing intentional misclassifications underscores PLIP's susceptibility to adversarial manipulations, prompting a fundamental reassessment of its trustworthiness in medical imaging applications.
-The qualitative analysis of adversarial examples illuminates the intricate changes in PLIP's predictions, emphasizing the need for interpretability-aware defenses to fortify the model against unforeseen challenges.
-These findings contribute to the broader discourse on the robustness of Vision Language Models in pathology analysis, guiding the development of AI models that not only exhibit high performance but also maintain reliability in the face of adversarial complexities.
+The qualitative analysis of adversarial examples illuminate the changes in PLIP's predictions, emphasizing the need for interpretability-aware defenses to fortify models.
+These findings contribute to the broader discourse on the robustness of Vision Language Models in pathology analysis, guiding the development of AI models that not only exhibit high performance but also maintain reliability in the face of adversarial attacks.